SmingHub/Sming/docs/source/framework/core/data/streams/templates.rst

 The :cpp:class:`SectionStream` class is used internally so that all sections can be provided within a single file.

 Sections are (by default) marked ``{SECTION}`` ... ``{/SECTION}``.
+Everything outside of these markers is ignored, so can contain comments.

 Using SectionTemplate